-In the European Union (EU) the term “third country” means all the countries, which are not EU Member States, states of the European Economic Area (including Iceland, Norway and Lichtenstein), as well as Switzerland.
+In the European Union (EU) the term “third country” means all the countries, which are not EU member states, or countries of the European Economic Area (including Iceland, Norway and Liechtenstein), or Switzerland.

-A “third country” is a notion, which is also used in consular services – the procedure of issuing travel visas, in the cases, when a visa is necessary to enter the other (“second”) country, when you are not in your (“first”) country.
-This may happen, for instance, when Latvia has no such embassy or consulate.
+“Third country” is a concept used in the context of consular services – the procedure of issuing travel visas, when a visa is necessary for entering other (“second”) country without being in their own (“first”) country.
+This may happen, for example, if Latvia does not have this embassy or consulate.

 Documents of European Union:

 The Treaty of Lisbon (entered into force on 1 December 2009) envisages the establishing and delivering an area of freedom, security and justice for Europe’s citizens.
 It sets out that the EU implements a common immigration policy, the purpose of which is to ensure efficient management of the migration flow, fair attitude to third-country nationals, who are legally residing in Member States, at all stages.
 In accordance with the Treaty of Lisbon, an integration policy is a matter for the Member States.
 Basic principles of the process of integration of third-country nationals agreed by EU Member States.

 The Directive on the right to family reunification (in English) includes provisions emphasising the importance of a family for a successful process of integration of third-country nationals into local society.